benvanik/elemental-forms/README-original.md

 existing widgets.

-Any widget may contain other widgets and may control into which sub-widget other widgets are inflated from resources (using `TBWidget::GetContentRoot`).
+Any widget may contain other widgets and may control into which sub-widget other widgets are inflated from resources (using `Widget::GetContentRoot`).

 Custom widgets can be inflated from UI resources too.
 See the use of the `TB_WIDGET_FACTORY` macro in `tb_widgets_reader.cpp` for examples on how to do